Authored by the expert who managed and guided the team behind the Mozambique Property Pack

 Which neighborhoods will see the highest price growth in Maputo in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Maputo are Costa do Sol, Triunfo, Sommerschield, and Polana, with the coastal areas likely to lead due to lifestyle demand and newer housing stock.
+As of 2026, the Maputo neighborhoods expected to see the highest price growth are Costa do Sol, Triunfo, Sommerschield II, Polana Cimento, Coop and selected parts of Katembe.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Maputo.